 Our tradition suggests that it is very difficult to live a life of integrity apart from the support, encouragement, witness, challenge and celebration of a community.
 Community is, if you will, the medium in which so many other important things of the Gospel can happen.
 Community is an engine for peace, it is fuel for justice.
 We are made for each other.
 As a species we have always known we could not survive, could not flourish without each other.
 Whatever is to prosper, grow, or multiply will only happen with the nourishment of people who are for each other in a significant way. . . .

 I am interested to see many more forms of intentional community than what we see today. . . .
 I would like to see the equivalent of Jesuit Volunteer Corps communities connected to every parish, where young people might commit to live for a term of two or three years, committed to the work of justice and peacemaking.
 I would like to see the parish encourage members to purchase homes in the vicinity of one another and in neighborhoods where there is greatest need, as an expression of the parish’s work. . . .
-I would like to see every parish have a version of a L’Arche community.
 I am interested in the construction of simple homes, affordable and available for both poor and rich, to create neighborhoods where all can live and interact and be helpful to each other.